 Before Spider-Man had his own comic book, he made his first appearance in Amazing Fantasy issue #15 on August 1, 1962.
 This issue features the first appearance of Spider-Man (Peter Parker), Uncle Ben and Aunt May.

 Massive Signed Collection Of 500+ X-Men Comic Books ($225,000)

 Why settle for just one single comic book when you can have a whole collection?
 This rare collection of 500+ X-Men comic books is impressive.
 I almost feel like this belongs in a museum.
 The current owner spent over a decade collecting the issues and getting them autographed.
 Each book is autographed by people who contributed to that specific issue.
-Out of the 700+ autographs, 20+ are by Stan Lee himself.
+Out of the 700+ autographs, 20+ contain an authentic Stan Lee autograph.

 - X-MEN #1 – #544 + Annuals – COMPLETE “SIGNED” COLLECTION- CGC SS #1-#10 Stan Lee – Every Single Comic Is Signed!!! ($225,000)